Web Content Display

 SAHAJ SAMADHI: Natural samadhi, considered the highest samadhi: simultaneity of total external awareness with total inner emptiness or absorption.

-SAHASRA DAL-KAMAL: Lotus of a thousand petals.
-Chakra at the top of the head.
+SAHASRA DALA KAMALAM OR SAHASRA DAL KAMAL: Lotus of a thousand petals located at the crown of the head.

 SAHEB: A respectful form of address to a man.